bertofurth/Seagate-Central-Tips/Recover Seagate Central Data.md

 If you have a Seagate Central that has stopped functioning then it may be necessary to manually extract the data stored on the Central's internal hard drive.
 This document discusses how to accomplish this using a Windows 10 based system and software from Paragon.
-We also discuss some technical reasons why recovering data from a Seagate Central hard drive is particularly complicated, even in a Linux environment.
+We then discuss some technical reasons why recovering data from a Seagate Central hard drive is particularly complicated, even in a Linux environment.
 We then present some very brief instructions on how to mount the Seagate Central drive under Linux.

-In summary, because of the peculiarities of the Seagate Central drive format, it's much easier to do data recovery using Windows than Linux.

-# Unfinished!!
-NOT READY FOR USE!!!

-## TLDNR
+## TLDNR - Windows

-* Remove the hard drive from the Seagate Central
-* Connect the hard drive to an external USB hard drive reader
+* Connect the Seagate Central hard drive to an external USB hard drive reader
 * Install and run "Linux File Systems for Windows by Paragon Software" on your Windows PC.
 * Put the Paragon tool into "Read-only" mode.
 * Connect the drive reader to your Windows machine
 * **DO NOT LET WINDOWS FORMAT OR WRITE TO THE DRIVE**
 * Take note of the assigned drive letter for the Data partition
 * Copy the required data to another device using Windows Explorer

+## TLDNR - Linux
+* Connect the Seagate Central hard drive to an external hard drive reader
+* Install the "lvm" and "e2fsprogs" packages on your Linux system
+* Connect the drive reader to your Linux system
+* Use the lvdisplay command to identify the Data parition LVM path
+* Mount the Data partition with the fuse2fs tool

 ## Prerequisites
 ### Be able to open up the Seagate Central